johankardell/k3sdemo/README.md

 ```

 As long as the Proxy is running you can now manage your cluster from your laptop, through Azure arc.

+### Azure policy on Arc enabled clusters

+We started out assigning an Azure policy to the subscription that we're using.
+Did it work?
+What did it do?
+Let's investigate.

 What happened with the deployments flux created?
 ```sh